 Unfortunately for some users, they’re still lacking the app.
 Users with Apple TV and Roku devices were slated to get the app before the end of the year.
 Now, with only 12 days left in 2017, we’re getting word the apps are being pushed back to Q1 2018.
 In addition to Apple TV and Roku, the YouTube TV app will also come to older smart TVs in the first quarter.
 These TVs include some Samsung sets from 2013 and 2014.
-Older Sony TV’s that use a Linux-based OS instead of Android TV will get the app too.
+Newer Sony TV’s that use a Linux-based OS instead of Android TV will get the app too.

 Most of YouTube TV’s competitors like Sling, Hulu, DirecTV Now, and PlayStation Vue are all on numerous platforms.
 YouTube TV lags a bit behind the others as they’re all on Apple TV and Roku already.
 Where you won’t see YouTube TV is on Amazon’s Fire TV or the PlayStation 4.
 Google and Amazon have had very public battles (although things do appear to be getting better) and Sony refuses to let other streaming services on its gaming system while its pushing PlayStation Vue.

 Despite all of that, YouTube TV is one of the popular options for cord-cutters right now.
 The lineup of channels is fantastic, and at just $35 a month, it’s very affordable.
 The service initially rolled out to only a few cities in the US when it first launched, but that number has recently pushed past 80.